 I am currently a PhD student at the Production Engineering Program (COPPE) at the Federal University of Rio de Janeiro (UFRJ), researching the general audiovisual and immersive and interactive media production, whilst web2 transitions to web3 / Metaverse.

 I hold a masters degree on Creative Media at the Federal University of Rio de Janeiro, exploring immersive and interactive narratives, making use of 360 videos, virtual and augmented reality and spatial audio as powerful tools to tell stories and entertain.

 As a photographer and videomaker I have covered, over the past 20 years, subjects ranging from development to identity issues and current affairs, through assignments for the international media, NGOs and various commercial organisations.

 I am part of the network of international photographers collaborating with London-based Panos Pictures.

-I am based in Rio de Janeiro, Brazil, since 2009 and I am available for international assignments such as reportage, NGO, portraiture and commercial photography and video, in Brazil or elsewhere in Latin America.
+Since 2009 I have been based in Rio de Janeiro and I am available for assignments such as reportage, NGO, portraiture and commercial photography and video (including 360 videos), in Brazil or elsewhere in Latin America.

 Between 2010 and 2014, I photographed all the 12 arenas of the World Cup Brazil 2014 under construction, including the production of exclusive spherical panoramas of all of them.